-A stomach bug is one of the most dreaded circumstances for an athlete preparing for a goal event.
-Whether it is from a bad plate of food (bacteria) or something your kids brought home from school (virus), you have most likely have minor gastroenteritis and the end result will be a physically draining but relatively short-lived experience that encompasses vomiting, diarrhea, or sometimes both.
+No one likes a stomach bug, least of all an athlete motivated to train or getting ready for an upcoming event.
+Whether it is from a bad plate of food (bacteria) or something your kids brought home from school (virus), you have most likely had minor gastroenteritis and the end result will be a physically draining but relatively short-lived experience that encompasses vomiting, diarrhea, or sometimes both.

-As coaches, we get plenty of panicky calls from athletes who come down with gastroenteritis in the week leading up to a goal event.
+As coaches, we get plenty of panicky calls from athletes who come down with gastroenteritis.
+Sometimes it’s during training, especially when kids go back to school or in the winter when people are so close together indoors.
+During the competitive season, we get a lot of call in the week leading up to a goal event.
 This is often the time when athletes get sick because they are either traveling to an event and eating/drinking in areas they’re not accustomed to, because they are nervous/stressed due to their events, or because their immune systems are a bit compromised.

 Most of the time athletes get hit by minor gastroenteritis, the type that comes on quickly, makes you feel terrible for 1-2 days, and then goes away.
 From a performance standpoint, the impact can be huge.
 You’ll go 24-48 hours with little nourishment, you’ll lose significant amounts of fluid and electrolytes, and you’ll burn through energy stores you would rather save for race day.

-So, if you get nailed by gastroenteritis the week of your race, is there any hope you can still have a good performance?
+So, if you get nailed by gastroenteritis, is there any hope you can still have a good performance in the next few days?
 The answer is yes, as long as you treat the illness like an endurance event.

-- Understand the goal: Gastroenteritis drains you of fluids, electrolytes, and energy.
-As an athlete with a goal coming up within a week, your goal is to minimize these losses.
+Gastroenteritis drains you of fluids, electrolytes, and energy.
+As an athlete who wants to get back to training or compete within a week, your goal is to minimize these losses.
 One mistake athletes make is to just curl up in a ball and wait for the illness to pass.
 If you’re not taking anything in to balance the depletion, the fluid, electrolyte, and energy deficits grow and grow.
 Your goal is to keep those deficits as small as possible, so you have a better chance of closing the gap once you feel better.

-When you finally start feeling human again, you know the worst is over; but there’s still work to be done.
-Now you have to try to replenish what you’ve lost.
-Remember that your gut is still irritated; so don’t overwhelm it with huge quantities of complex foods.
+When you finally feel human again, the worst is over but there’s still work to do.
+Now you must replenish what you lost.
+Your gut is still irritated so don’t overwhelm it with complex foods.
 Continue eating simple ingredients in small portions on a frequent basis.
 Ideally, if you have about 3 days between the end of a 24- to 36-hour bout of gastroenteritis and your event, you can have a strong performance.
-If you have more time than that, all the better.
-If less, be prepared for a slow day and understand that you may reach a point where dropping out is the right choice.
+More time is even better.
+However, if you have less time, be prepared for a slow day and understand you may reach a point where dropping out is the right choice.

 Gastroenteritis sucks, but like most things in life and sport, the worst thing you can do is throw up your hands and give up.
 Stay focused, work the problem, and be patient.
 Don’t give up; it’s not pleasant but there have been plenty of champions who have gone from puking to the podium in less than a week.